alan-turing-institute/data-safe-haven/docs/policies/security/software_package_approval_policy.md

 At Tier 3 and above, these mirrors do not include all of the packages available from the parent repository.
 Instead they provide access to a subset of approved packages that have been vetted to mitigate the risk of introducing malicious or unsound software into the secure environment.

-To improve the usability of the research environment, approved packages that are deemed broadly useful to a cross section of researchers are also included in the data science virtual machine (DSVM) image, making them directly available to all users without requiring installation from the package mirror.
+To improve the usability of the research environment, approved packages that are deemed broadly useful to a cross section of researchers are also included in the secure research desktop (SRD) image, making them directly available to all users without requiring installation from the package mirror.

-This page sets out the policy for approving software packages and the criteria for including them in the DSVM image.
+This page sets out the policy for approving software packages and the criteria for including them in the SRD image.
 It also describes the procedure that users of the secure environment should follow to request new additions to the allowlist.

 ## Background